 Every April and May, we are out in our yard getting it ready for the summer months.
-There is always leaves and debris left from the previous season and blown in from other yards.
+There are always leaves and debris left from the previous season and blown in from other yards.
 Although we are not avid gardeners, we do like our property to have some attractive curb appeal.
-I’ve planted lots of flowers, shrubs and blubs, but it’s been a challenge to keep them alive.
+I’ve planted lots of flowers, shrubs, and blubs, but it’s been a challenge to keep them alive.
 I don’t know how many clematis plants I’ve planted, only to see them perish the next season.
 This year I found a resource that will help me create the floral and bee-friendly yard I desire, the Canadian Gardener’s Guide 3rd Edition.

 The Canadian climate is harsher and it can present a challenge when it comes to growing healthy crops and flowers.
 Being mindful of our Hardiness Zones is important and will ultimately determine our success rate.
 But, there is far more to gardening than plopping a plant in the ground and that is where the Canadian Gardener’s Guide will be of tremendous value.

 This growing compendium is divided into seven sections, Make a Start, Design Your Garden, Plant Your Garden, Grow Your Own, Care For Your Garden, Help and Advice and lastly Plant Chooser.
 If you are a novice, then it is recommended that commence with the Make A Start section.
 Otherwise, you can dive into the chapters that appeal to you.